 It's time to enter the cosmic realm as Benedict Cumberbatch's magical Sorceror Supreme unlocks previously unseen dimensions of the Marvel universe.

 It's time to crank up Awesome Mix.
 Vol 2 as Star Lord (Chris Pratt) and the gang face another blend of showstopping pop tunes, interstellar action and heartfelt family drama.

 Spidey finally joined the MCU in 2017 and star Tom Holland's fledgling adventure was a joyously entertaining wonder.

 Hunt for the Wilderpeople director Taika Waititi gave us the most radical shake-up of the MCU in years, remoulding the portentous God of Thunder's adventures as a hilariously wacky out and out comedy.

 T'Challa of Wakanda makes his sensational solo movie debut in Ryan Coogler's awe-inspiring epic, a mixture of social commentary, blistering action and some of the most intriguing character interplay in the MCU so far.

 The Russo brothers promised us a gargantuan feast with the fourth Avengers movie, and they haven't disappointed.
 Yet although the action is staggering, what really impresses are the dramatic stakes, with Josh Brolin's Thanos the deadliest villain to confront our heroes so far.
 Roll on Avengers 4 in 2019...

-This summer, we welcome shrinking superhero Scott Lang (Paul Rudd) back onto our screens in another round of miniaturised adventure.
-Love interest Hope van Dyne (Evangeline Lilly) becomes titular superhero The Wasp, and the movie promises to tie into the events of Avengers: Infinity War...
+This summer, we welcomed shrinking superhero Scott Lang (Paul Rudd) back onto our screens in another round of miniaturised adventure.
+Love interest Hope van Dyne (Evangeline Lilly) becomes titular superhero The Wasp, and the movie ties into the events of Avengers: Infinity War...

 21. Captain Marvel (released 8th March 2019)